gangadhariy/MetalLB/README.md

 kubectl get pods -n metallb-system
 ```
 ## make sure all pods are running
+## You need to create ip pool to provide the ip range for loadbalacer
 ## Now Apply ip.yaml
 ```
 kubectl apply -f ip.yaml